 M – Z: A very light yellow tint, easily identified by the eye.
 Least valuable of the diamond color grade.

 Fluorescence in a natural phenomenon affecting almost a third of all gem-quality diamonds.
-Often misunderstood, fluorescence is most simply described as a circumstance in which a diamond emits a soft-colored glow when it is exposed to ultraviolet (UV) light.
+Often misunderstood, fluorescence it is just something that happens, which means that a diamond emits a soft-colored glow when it is exposed to ultraviolet (UV) light.
 We are exposed to UV light every day, through sunlight, and through the light produced by fluorescent light bulbs.
-The characteristic of fluorescence is caused by the presence of Nitrogen and is a natural phenomenon – like color, it is not determined by man’s manipulation of the rough gem.
+The characteristic of fluorescence is caused by the presence of Nitrogen and is a natural phenomenon – like color, it is completely natural within the gem and you can’t create it.

 When a diamond has fluorescence, there are two factors that should be considered: